damantesou/My-games/README.md

 # My-games
-random games i made and some projects. to show i know how to code stuff
+random games i made and some projects. to show i (don't) know how to code stuff